finos/rune-dsl/documentation/rosetta-modelling-component.md

 E.g.

 ```
-type Collateral:
+type Engine:
-    independentAmount IndependentAmount (1..1)
+    engineSpecification EngineSpecification(1..1)
-        [synonym FpML_5_10 value "independentAmount"]
+        [synonym CONDITIONAL_SET_TO_EXAMPLE_1 value "engineDetail"]
 ```

 ##### External synonym

 External synonyms are defined inside the synonym source declaration so the synonym keyword and the synonym source are not required in every synonym.
 A synonym is added to an attribute by referencing the type and attribute name and then declaring the synonym to add as the synonym body enclosed in square brackets `[..]`.
-The code below removes all the synonyms from the `independentAmount` attribute of `Collateral` and then adds in a new synonym:
+The code below removes all the synonyms from the `fuel` attribute of `EngineSpecification` as well as removing the synonyms for the `FuelEnum` for `Diesel` and `Gasoline`, so then adds in a new synonym:

 ```
-synonym source FpML_5_10 extends FpML
+synonym source EXTERNAL_SYNONYM_EXAMPLE_8 extends EXTERNAL_SYNONYM_EXAMPLE_8_BASE_2
 {
-    Collateral:
+	EngineSpecification:
+		- fuel
+		+ fuel
+			[value "combustible"]

+	enums

+	FuelEnum:
+		- Diesel
+		+ Diesel
+			[value "Diesel"]
-        - independentAmount
+		- Gasoline
-        + independentAmount
+		+ Gasoline
-            [value "independentAmount"]
+			[value "Gasoline"]
 }
 ```